CHICO-CP/tsukasa-yusaki-framework/README.md

 This framework is a powerful security tool that must be used responsibly.
 Always:

 · Obtain proper authorization before testing

 · Respect privacy and data protection laws

 · Follow responsible disclosure practices

 · Use within the boundaries of your authorized scope

-📞 Contact & Support
+# 📞 Contact & Support

-Developer: Ghost Developerl
+Developer: Ghost Developer

-Framework: Tsukasa Yusaki Security Framework v2.1.0 Last Updated: November 2025
+Framework: Tsukasa Yusaki Security Framework v2.1.0

-Inspiration: Tsukasa Yuzaki from TONIKAWA: Over The Moon For You
+Last Updated: November 2025

 For security-related issues or ethical concerns, please review our Security Policy.